BW25/Humber_Capstone/index.md

 All components needed for the breadboard have also been purchased.

-The project is on track in terms of both the schedule and the budget.
+The project is on track in terms of both the schedule and the budget, and the proposal is being followed.

 ![Breadboard](https://raw.githubusercontent.com/BW25/Resistor-value-recognizer/master/electronics/TOFsensorDesignWPi_bb.jpg "Breadboard")